How to reduce your carbon footprint?

 Means of transport and travel.

-Means of transport represent the primary source of carbon emissions in the national average for French people, with an average reaching 2700 kg CO²eq/person estimated in 2021 according to studies by the Carbone 4 agency.
+Means of transport represent the first source of carbon emissions in the national average for French people, with an average reaching 2700 kg CO²eq/person estimated in 2021 according to studies by the Carbone 4 agency.

-In this average, more than half of the emissions are linked to food of animal origin, and the rest is shared between the beverage sector, various other crops (fruit, cereals, etc.) and the transport they require.
+In this average, more than half of the emissions are related to food of animal origin, and the rest is shared between the beverage sector, various other crops (fruit, cereals, etc.) and the transport they require.

 The energy bill.